iansmith/parigot/site/content/en/docs/Reference/api/plugin/_index.md

     // Exported returns true if some service provider has said that
     // they implement this service.
     Exported() bool
+    // Export causes this service to be marked as exported, thus
+    // future calls to Exported() will return true.
+This should
+    // called in response to the system call of the same name only.
+    // The value returned is the previous value of the exported flag,
+    // or false when Export() is called the first time.
+    Export() bool
     // Method returns all the pairs of MethodName and MethodId
     // for a service known to the SyscallData.
 You provide the
     // service to this method to know which set of pairs you want.